 - What is your resale of a house with a dated roof?

-- Will an cost minded and energy efficiency minded millennial, which is that generations predisposition, consider buying a house they knew was inefficient?
+- Will a cost-minded and energy efficiency-minded millennial, which is that generation’s predisposition, consider buying a house they knew was inefficient?

-- Do I mind having a very hot house that I have to pay a higher energy bill for the life of the roof?
+- Do I mind having a very hot house where I have to pay a higher energy bill for the life of the roof?